Clunking Noise When Putting Car in Gear – What It Means and How to Fix It

 If you’ve tried the DIY solutions and the noise persists, I recommend taking your car to a professional mechanic.
 They can perform a detailed inspection to diagnose the root cause, especially if it’s something more complicated like internal transmission issues.
 In my case, I found that the problem was a combination of transmission fluid contamination and some wear on the transmission itself.
 Getting the professionals involved saved me from further damage and costly repairs down the road.

-FAQs: Common Questions About Clunking Noises When Putting Car in Gear
+FAQs About Clunking Noise When Putting Car in Gear

 What is the most common reason for a clunking noise when shifting gears?